takuti/takuti.me/_content/en/note/parallel-vs-concurrent.md

 lang: en
 title: Parallel Programming vs. Concurrent Programming
-keywords: [parallel, concurrent, programming, progress, concurrency, actions, executed, simultaneously, definitions, multiple]
+keywords: [parallel, concurrent, programming, progress, concurrency, actions, executed, simultaneously, parallelism, definitions]
-recommendations: [/note/coursera-scala-capstone/, /note/mlconf-sf-2018/, /note/spark-rdd-cached-vs-uncached/]
+recommendations: [/note/coursera-scala-capstone/, /note/spark-rdd-cached-vs-uncached/,
+  /note/mlconf-sf-2018/]
 ---

 What is the difference between **parallel programming** and **concurrent programming**?
 There is a lot of definitions in the literature.